a-mabe/background_hiit_timer/README.md

 # background_hiit_timer

-A Flutter package for creating a high-intensity interval training (HIIT) timer with full background service capabilities.
+A Flutter package for creating a high-intensity interval training (HIIT) timer with background service capabilities.

 ## Installation